 Honorable Mention – Lack of Quality Men and Leaders

 Biggest Letdown of the Year: Dominican Republic National Baseball Team

-Often regarded as one of the major powerhouses in the world for baseball, the Dominican Republic were eliminated by upstart Netherlands in the 2009 World Baseball Classic
+Often regarded as one of the major powerhouses in the world for baseball, the Dominican Republic was eliminated by the upstart Netherlands in the 2009 World Baseball Classic.

 Idiot of the Year: Bernie Madoff

 At first, it seemed like Kanye West was going to take this award after his VMA stunt.
 Then Tiger Woods had his life spill over and splashed onto the front pages of our newspapers.
 However, how do you steal billions of dollars and get off without a trace, and well…decide to continue?
 Despite stealing millions with his Ponzi scheme, he ruined just as many lives.
 And for his greedy ways, and thoughtless acts, he is this year’s biggest idiot.

 Dome Pondering Person of the Year: Chesley B. Sullenberg III

 Also, winner of this year’s “Largest Fortitude” award, Sully’s heroics on the Hudson River showed great leadership, instincts, and poise.
 Responsible for over 200 lives in a situation where his was in jeopardy, Sully managed to effectively lead all passengers and staff out of the aircraft without any severe damage and had one great story to tell.